 Dates may be collected and stored in any format, including the traditional format, (month, day, year [MMDDYYYY]), or the recommended date format, (year, month, day [YYYYMMDD]); however, the recommended format must be used for transmission (see Transmission Instructions for Dates below).
-See the 2023 and 2024 NAACCR Implementation Guidelines for further information regarding the updated data exchange standard.
+See the NAACCR Implementation Guidelines and NAACCR website for further information regarding the updated data exchange standard.